enpiicom/wp-plugin-enpii-base/dev-docs/01-basic-concepts.md

 - `wp_app()` (helper function for getting `WP_Application::$instance`) needs to skip the WordPress template render and skip the main query when the URL is working on **wp_app mode** (domain.com/wp-app)
 - **wp_app()** should skip the WordPress rest api as well on **wp_api mode** (domain.com/wp-api)

-## How Enpii Base works
+## How EnpiiBase works
-- Enpii Base is loaded as a MU plugin (this should be the choice), normal plugin or a dependency of plugins or themes.
+- EnpiiBase is loaded as a MU plugin (this should be the choice), normal plugin or a dependency of plugins or themes.
 - At the first time the site receive the web request, the plugin needs to:
-	- Perform the folder prepare (the Enpii Base plugin needs the Laravel folder struture)
+	- Perform the folder prepare (the EnpiiBase plugin needs the Laravel folder struture)
 	- Redirect the request to the general setup page (with certain condition because the setup phase needs special permission).
 	- If the setup cannot be done on general setup page, it would redirect the request to the Admin setup page (which requires the Admin access and provide better error messages)
 - If the Admin have the WP CLI access, we need to perform the following command: